Trust Attorney – Free Consultation (248) 663-2566

 - The Family Limited Partnership (FLP) can be used to reduce or completely eliminate estate taxes and protect assets from creditors.

-With so many different types of trusts, Attorney Dean Patrick is ready to provide you and your family with the legal assistance necessary to prepare for the future.
+With so many different types of, Attorney Dean Patrick is ready to provide you and your family with the legal assistance necessary to prepare for the future.
 Mr. Patrick‘s experience and knowledge of estate planning legalities are top-notch in the Metro-Detroit area, and he is available to you at any time.